cCr0wk/Ai-machine-learning-jordans-project/README.md

 ## The Algorithm

 The Algorithim is a method implemented in the AI to find patterns within datasets.
-The code works by depdning on pytorch and finding patterns within datasets.
+The code works by depending on pytorch and finding patterns within datasets.

 ## Running this project